microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_gitops_helm/_index.md

     ![kubectl get pods -n hello-arc -w](./18.png)

-  - In **your fork** of the "Azure Arc Jumpstart App" repository, open the _hello-arc.yaml_ file (/hello-arc/releases/app/hello-arc.yaml).
+  - In **your fork** of the "Azure Arc Jumpstart Apps" repository, open the _hello-arc.yaml_ file (/hello-arc/releases/app/hello-arc.yaml).

   - Another browser window that has the webpage <http://172.19.174.107:32046> open **(replace with your own values)**.